Integration of A-Parser with Redis: advanced API

 ,query

-- formed together with the request, we recommend using a sequential number from your database or a good random, by this ID you can get the resultoverrideOpts
+- is formed together with the request, it is recommended to use a sequential number from your database or a good random, by this ID you will be able to get the resultoverrideOpts

 - additional API processing parameters